-Earth, Wind & Fire drew from various streams of black music, synthesizing soul, funk, R&B, pop, gospel and African styles into a polished, precision-tooled approach.
-During the latter half of the Seventies, they issued a string of albums that changed the face of black popular music, linking thrilling music with uplifting messages of racial pride, African consciousness and spiritual unity.
+Earth, Wind and Fire drew from various streams of black music, synthesizing soul, funk, R&B, pop, gospel and African styles into a polished, precision-tooled approach.
+During the latter half of the Seventies, the band issued a string of albums that changed the face of black popular music, linking thrilling music with uplifting messages of racial pride, African consciousness and spiritual unity.
 A large and visually resplendent ensemble, its members often wore colorful African robes.
 The group was known for employing magic tricks (often directed by the late Doug Henning) in their elaborate late-Seventies stage shows.
-Even so, the anthemic power of “Shining Star,” “Serpentine Fire,” “Getaway” and numerous other crossover hits proved that Earth, Wind & Fire’s music could stand on its own.
+Even so, the anthemic power of “Shining Star,” “Serpentine Fire,” “Getaway” and numerous other crossover hits proved that Earth, Wind and Fire’s music could stand on its own.

-Earth, Wind and Fire’s definitive nine-man lineup coalesced in the early Seventies around a core of White, who sang and played the African kalimba; his bass-playing brother, Verdine White; and vocalist Philip Bailey.
+Earth, Wind and Fire’s definitive nine-man lineup coalesced around a core of the two White brothers and Philip Bailey on vocals.
 The group’s tight, punchy horn section became a featured attraction, but the musical currents ran deeply.
 “Our whole vision,” Bailey has commented, “derived from the greats before us: Miles Davis and John Coltrane and all the great singers....
 We were jazz musicians at heart playing popular music.”
 Moreover, they were driven by idealism.
 “The essence of this band is hope,” White has said.

-In addition to overseeing Earth, Wind & Fire’s albums and tours, White was fast becoming one of the hottest producers around.
+Earth, Wind and Fire attracted a then-untapped audience of hip, young urban audience of blacks and whites that reacted to the energetic music and charismatic presentation.
+In addition to overseeing Earth, Wind and Fire’s albums and tours, Maurice White was fast becoming one of the hottest producers around.
 He even started his own label, ARC, in 1978.
-Without question one of the hardest-working bands in show business, Earth, Wind & Fire found themselves physically and creatively exhausted by the early Eighties.
-They took a four-year hiatus, during which time White devoted himself to production while Philip Bailey launched a dual solo career, finding success in both the Christian and pop fields.
-The much-in-demand Earth, Wind & Fire horn players, known as the Phoenix Horns, teamed up with Genesis and its singer/drummer, Phil Collins, on a number of hit recordings.
+Without question one of the hardest-working bands in show business, Earth, Wind and Fire found themselves physically and creatively exhausted by the early Eighties.
+The band took a four-year hiatus, during which time White devoted himself to production, while Philip Bailey launched a dual solo career, finding success in both the Christian and pop fields.
+The much-in-demand Earth, Wind and Fire horn players, known as the Phoenix Horns, teamed up with Genesis and its singer/drummer, Phil Collins, on a number of hit recordings.
 Collins and Bailey collaborated on “Easy Lover,” a Number Two hit in 1984.